PostArchitekt/TextBlade-for-Karabiner-Elements/README.md

 # TextBlade-for-Karabiner-Elements
 This is a layout based on the TextBlade device from WayTools for the Karabiner-Elements.

 After a recent migration to Sierra I found myself without access to a layout that was based off the TextBlade.
 It was in the previous version of Karabiner but unfortunately not implemented yet in the new version for Karabiner-Elements.
 I am greatly in debt to Jack Couch and his work on Crackle Dvorak and Crackle QWERTY.
-Check it out if you would other productive keyboard layouts.
+Check it out if you would like other productive keyboard layouts.

 https://medium.com/@jack_21924/crackle-keyboard-layout-for-special-characters-e4dd04838231